Covey and Gruev receive 2025 DURIP awards for Defense-priority research

 “As humans, we can only perceive color over a particular range of wavelengths, but there are animals in nature that simultaneously observe multiple spectra and polarization,” Gruev said.
 “The mantis shrimp is an incredibly successful predator in part because its visual system can perceive more colors than any other animal.
 A camera that mimics these abilities could tell us about an object’s composition, surface roughness and material properties all at once.
 The possible applications include medical imaging, disease detection, target tracking, industrial automation and beyond.”

-Jacob Covey is an Illinois Grainger Engineering assistant professor with the Department of Physics.
-He is a member of the Illinois Quantum Information Science and Technology Center in the Materials Research Laboratory at Illinois Grainger Engineering.
+Jacob Covey is an Illinois Grainger Engineering assistant professor of physics in the Department of Physics.
+He is affiliated with the Illinois Quantum Information Science and Technology Center in the Materials Research Laboratory

-Viktor Gruev is an Illinois Grainger Engineering professor with the Department of Electrical & Computer Engineering and is affiliated with the Department of Bioengineering.
-He is a professor of biomedical and translational sciences in the Carle Illinois College of Medicine.
+Viktor Gruev is an Illinois Grainger Engineering professor of electrical and computer engineering with the Department of Electrical and Computer Engineering.
+He is affiliated with the Department of Bioengineering.
+He is also a professor of biomedical and translational sciences in the Carle Illinois College of Medicine.

 Share this story